IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-2-03/2-03-changes.rst

 Changes / additions to IATI Standard for version 2.03

-Note: Version 2.03 was released on XXX February 2018.
+Note: Version 2.03 was released on Monday 19th February 2018.

 .. contents::